carrot93/shadow-schemas/README.md

 Travis-ci is currently not able to test Meteor but here is the anyway (it returns passing falsely) [![Build Status](https://travis-ci.org/Meteor-Reaction/meteor-validity.png)](https://travis-ci.org/Meteor-Reaction/meteor-validity)

-This package is fully specded out in tinytest.
+This package is fully specced out in tinytest.
-If you want to a feature added just post an issue or a pull request.
+If you want a feature added just post an issue or a pull request.

 At the time of this writing all tests were passing.